richardboat/academic-kickstart/content/authors/admin/_index.md

     url: https://clas.ucdenver.edu/economics/richard-adjei-boateng

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include mathematical modeling and application of econometric  techniques to solve health care problems.
+bio: My research interests include mathematical modeling and application of econometric  techniques to solve health care problems and more.

 # Interests to show in About widget
 interests: